Getting Started at Southeast Community College

 Talk with your Designated School Official first

-F-1 students should speak with an SCC DSO if you are planning to do any of the following:
+F-1 students should speak with an SCC DSO if they plan to do any of the following:

 - Change your program, degree level, or class schedule.